-Reeling Cards make series of personnel moves
+Reeling Cards DFA Peralta, reassign coaches

 St. Louis Cardinals general manager John Mozeliak announced a series of coaching changes and player reassignments Friday.

-Veteran third baseman Jhonny Peralta has been designated for assignment, and third base coach Chris Maloney has been reassigned within the organization.
-Mike Schildt will take over for Maloney.
+Veteran third baseman Jhonny Peralta has been designated for assignment, and third-base coach Chris Maloney has been reassigned within the organization.
+Mike Shildt will take over for Maloney.

-In addition, assistant hitting coach Bill Mueller will take a leave of absence while Ron "Pop" Warner and Mark Budaska have been reassigned from the minor leagues to the coaching staff.
+In addition, assistant hitting coach Bill Mueller will take a leave of absence, and Ron "Pop" Warner and Mark Budaska have been reassigned from the minor leagues to the coaching staff.

 The Cardinals completed an 0-7 trip before returning to St. Louis to open a homestand Friday.